-All applications for places should be made on the applicant's home local authority online or paper application form.
-In the majority of cases, this will be Nottingham City Council's (the local authority) common application form, which is available from the local authority.
-Although the Governing Body has responsibility for deciding on admissions, under law the local authority will co-ordinate all admissions in its area and will communicate all admission decisions to parents.
+All applications for places should be made on the applicant's home Local Authority School Common Application Form (SCAF).
+In the majority of cases, this will be Nottingham City Council's common application form, which is available on the Local Authority website.
+Although the Governing Body has responsibility for deciding on admissions, under law the Local Authority will co-ordinate all admissions in its area and will communicate all admission decisions to parents.